 Outfitting your agents with a proper call center headset is the absolute key to ensure the highest level of productivity.
 Comfort, noise reduction, and reliability are the most important factors to consider when searching for the right headset for your agents.
 If a call center headset grows uncomfortable after hours of wearing, it will have a drastic impact on your agents’ efficiency, even for remote agents.
 A lack of noise reduction will lead to unprofessional calls and lost information as your agent and caller are trying to communicate, and of course, no one wants a headset that will break after only a few months, or even weeks, of usage.

 We went ahead and put together a list of the top-rated, most cost-effective call center headsets for your agents, with a strong focus on these three factors: reliability, comfort, and noise reduction.
 For an added bonus, although not as imperative, some of the headsets are also wireless to allow for more freedom when on the phone.
-Just like when it comes to call center software and call center automations, there are many alternatives.
+Just like when it comes to contact center software and call center automations, there are many alternatives.
 Whether you run a call or contact center, equipping your agents with the proper tools is an absolute key.

 The first on our list is certainly likely to be one of the most popular options.
 While not many will be familiar with Mpow, this fairly basic headset is an Amazon #1 best seller.
 Coming it at a low price of around $20, this headset is stereo, has a flexible mic with noise reduction, and even has some built in controls — microphone and speaker mute buttons as well as volume controls.

 In all honesty, this affordable headset will fit the needs of most call center and contact center agents.
 A USB connection also ensures universal compatibility with any laptop or desktop computer, and even some mobile devices.
 Not only is this headset a #1 seller on Amazon, it also has over 2,900 reviews, and is currently sitting at 4½ stars.